thesse1/webmethods-api-gateway-devops/README.md

   ```
 > Note : In case the API developer needs to create an API from scratch that is not availabe already , then he skips the first step.

-  - After this is done the changes from the Developers local repo is commited to the VCS.
+  - After this is done the changes from the Developers local repo are commited to the VCS.

-  -  Continuous integration and automation is usually acheived with the help of CI/CD tools like Jenkins/Azure pipelines.
+  -  Continuous integration and automation is usually achieved with the help of CI/CD tools like Jenkins/Azure pipelines.
 One can configure webhooks over their VCS systems that can get triggered when an change is commited to the repository.
 Please refer to https://plugins.jenkins.io/generic-webhook-trigger/ for configuring webhooks over Jenkins and
 https://docs.microsoft.com/en-us/azure/devops/service-hooks/services/webhooks?view=azure-devops for Azure pipelines.

  - The sample piplines given in this repository are present under /pipelines that do the following.
    - Checkout from the VCS system all the apis.
-   - Build and test them
+   - Build and test them on QA environment.
    - Rollout to the higher stage that is done by executing the Promotion mangement APIs of API Gateway.

+ - For the demo scenario, the Azure pipeline has been adjusted to perform the following tasks.
+   - Checkout from the VCS system all the apis.
+   - Build and test them on Build environment.
+   - Prepare assets for deployment on STAGE environment (using the Prepare_STAGE.json Postman collection), i.e., remove all non-STAGE applications.
+   - Export assets from Build environment and import on STAGE environment.
+   - The Rollout step is deactivated in the demo scenario.

    These pipelines get executed as a result of the webhook that takes care of validating the APIs and on succesful test results doing a promotion of the APIs to higher stages.

    > Note : The jenkins pipline uses the jenkins.properties file that contains an variable 'api_project' to promote specific API alone to the next stage.
-In Azure this is acheived by an inline parameter 'apiProject'
+In Azure this is achieved by an inline parameter 'apiProject'

    ## Environment based configurations
    One other most common scenario for a staged API Gateway environment is different configuration values for different stages.
 This repository contains this staged configurations under the folder '/configurations'.
 The samples configurations are